Utah Badlands & Night Skies Photography Workshop — Hanksville

 A typical day

-• Evenings: These are spent back in the field as light lowers and shadows lengthen across the badlands.
-Some evenings revisit familiar terrain under different light; others explore new areas depending on conditions.
-One evening is reserved for night sky photography, including dusk foregrounds and later sky exposures.
-Because of the late hours involved, the schedule before or after the night shoot may be adjusted to allow for rest.
+• Evenings: Evenings take us back into the field as shadows lengthen and desert texture becomes more pronounced.
+Some sessions revisit familiar terrain under different light; others explore new compositions depending on conditions.
+One evening is dedicated to night sky photography, beginning with foreground work at dusk and continuing with Milky Way exposures later in the night.
+Because of the late hours involved, the schedule may be adjusted to allow for adequate rest.

 Sunrise light illuminating intricate drainage patterns on Factory Butte, Utah.